Google and Meta Are Fighting with Canada

 DM: I’ve been thinking about the state of media and the future of media for a very long time.
 And I’ve done some research and some work on this.
 To be honest, I’ve never really landed on anything other than a assessment of the variegated pros and cons for different approaches.
 If you’re getting your money from the private sector, you run into problems like the ones we’re facing now.
 If you get it from the public sector, you run into the concern that if government is funding media, does that influence or affect media independence?
 That’s a bit of a concern, too, although I’m not as worked up about that as some people are.

-PM: Yeah, I think the CBC does just fine getting its public funding, right.
+PM: I think the CBC does just fine getting its public funding, right.

-PM: Absolutely, they should pay for, we should also rein them in!
+PM: Absolutely, they should pay for it, but we should also rein them in!

-DM: Yeah, we should smash them up.
+DM: We should smash them up.
 You know, we used to have trust busting, but the old trust busting model, and the Americans are better on this than we are.
 Because in Canada, the monopoly policy is to wave through monopolies, as we’ve learned.
-We have a Competition Bureau that does very little, it does little to encourage competition, and doesn’t block mergers.
-So I don’t really know what they’re doing.
-Well, nothing is what they’re doing.
-But back in the day, they would have said: Okay, well, these companies are too big, they’re too powerful.
+We have a Competition Bureau that does very little; it does little to encourage competition, and doesn’t block mergers.
+So I don’t really know what they’re doing — well, nothing is what they’re doing.
+But back in the day, they would have said: Okay, well, these companies are too big; they’re too powerful.
 They control too much, and we need to break them apart.
 And part of the problem is they say: Well, no, no, no, that that’s designed for a market share that is consumer item based, it’s 19th century, and it doesn’t apply in 20th century.
 It doesn’t apply anymore because it’s a different kind of thing.

-My response to this is: Bullshit, it doesn’t apply.
-If you can look at a company and say: Okay, you’ve got 90% of a market share in search, you’ve got an X percent of a market share on advertising in a space.
+My response to this is: Bullshit!
+It doesn’t apply.
+If you can look at a company and say: Okay, you’ve got 90% of a market share in Search, you’ve got an X percent of a market share on advertising in a space.
 You’ve got X number of patents that you’re rolling out.
 You’re building cities.
 At some point, it’s just like: Maybe we can design something that captures this phenomenon, because it’s really powerful.
 Because otherwise we’re gonna end up in a world in which the whole thing is run by a couple of company stores, like it’s the 17th century.
-Or you’re gonna end up techno-feudalism, which is not better.
+Or you’re going to end up techno-feudalism, which is not better.
 So we’ve got to take that trust busting model very, very seriously.
 But that’s a whole different conversation, talking about gutlessness.
 I don’t love our chances at this juncture.

 PM: Totally, I agree.
 That is a whole other conversation as to what competition policy should look like in Canada, and how that might differ from the United States model where we have a slightly different economy and all that kind of stuff.
 And also how do we deal with the fact that we have these major US companies that are also global companies that dominate the market for so much of what we do now and into the future, and in the present?
 Because everything is moving to tech, and everything is moving online, and has been for a couple of decades, and blah, blah, blah, right?
 But I think what you say is important.